-We have hundreds of customer reviews and have attained a 5-star "Excellent" customer rating on the review website Trustpilot; which is the highest rating available.
+We have over 900 customer reviews and have attained a 5-star “Excellent” customer rating on the review website Trustpilot; the highest rating available.

 Key Currency is an FCA regulated Authorised Payment Institution (No. 753989), and as such, you have the peace of mind knowing that all money transfers are conducted through safeguarded client accounts.